 Sincerely, Zach Sweeney

-This fast-paced and high-intensity committee will involve three different negotiations over the course of the weekend.
-The topics are yet to be released and will challenge delegates’ ability to think on their feet, be versatile, and adapt to new and different situations.
 Can you master the art of the deal?
+This fast-paced and high-intensity committee will involve three different negotiations over the course of the weekend, each chaired by a rotating member of your dias.
+The topics will challenge delegates’ ability to think on their feet, be versatile, and adapt to new and different situations.
+The topics will be released soon.

 UPMUNC’s “Art of the Deal” committee format is unique on the collegiate circuit.
 Over the course of the weekend, the committee will tackle three entirely separate simulations, with each delegate taking on a new role for each new crisis.
 A background guide will soon be released below, which outlines only the first simulation; the other two situations will be revealed over the course of the weekend, so arrive ready to tackle any and everything.

-If you have any questions about this committee, feel free to reach out to your Under-Secretary General Beau Staso at email@example.com
+If you have any questions about this committee, feel free to reach out to your Under-Secretary General Catherine Qian at email@example.com